d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 A.shape, tf.reduce_sum(A)
 ```

-By default, invoking the sum function *reduces* a tensor along all its axes to a scalar.
+By default, invoking the function for calculating the sum
+*reduces* a tensor along all its axes to a scalar.
 We can also specify the axes along which the tensor is reduced via summation.
 Take matrices as an example.
 To reduce the row dimension (axis 0) by summing up elements of all the rows,
-we specify `axis=0` when invoking sum.
+we specify `axis=0` when invoking the function.
 Since the input matrix reduces along axis 0 to generate the output vector,
 the dimension of axis 0 of the input is lost in the output shape.